sowbug/happynine/README.md

 **This project is early and under heavy development!
 Do not use it for real transactions!
 Do not let real bitcoin anywhere near it!
 Even if/when this warning is removed, the applicable license still applies.
 Read it!**

-What Does Work
+Overall Status
 ===

-* Generating a new BIP 0032 HD wallet
-* Importing an external BIP 0032 xprv or xpub key
-* Sending funds (not well-tested, hot off the press)
-* Passphrase protection of wallet with 60-second unlock
-* Viewing wallet balances using the [Blockchain API](https://blockchain.info/api), but you must refresh manually if you expect
-* Multiple BIP 0032 accounts following the recommended wallet structure `m/i'/0`, where i is account number
-* [Robohash](http://robohash.org/) icons to help quickly confirm the right wallet is in use

-What Doesn't Work Yet
-===

-See the [issue list](https://github.com/sowbug/happynine/issues) for the current status
+As of 0.0.9.0, Happynine can send and receive bitcoin using Electrum servers.
+It is missing many features and UI affordances that users will expect from a complete wallet.
+See the [issue list](https://github.com/sowbug/happynine/issues) for detail on project status.

 User Requirements
 ===

+* A basic understanding of [Bitcoin](http://bitcoin.org/).
 * Because this is still under development, an acceptance that it will probably lose all your bitcoin.
-Come back in a week or two if you're not happy with that risk.
-* A basic understanding of [Bitcoin](http://bitcoin.org/).
 * [Chrome](https://www.google.com/chrome/).
 You don't actually have to use this as your browser, but it does need to be installed on your computer.
 * (Optional) a [Chromebook](http://www.google.com/intl/en/chrome/devices/), which is an excellent device if you're interested in avoiding Windows malware.
 [Buy one today!](http://www.amazon.com/gp/product/B00FNPD1VW?tag=sowbug-20)